-In surface mode the Dive Options (DVo) screen is accessible from the Home Screen, (toggle through the mini-screens).
+In surface mode, the Dive Options (DVo) screen is accessible from the Home Screen, (toggle through the mini-screens).

-Underwater, the Dive Options (DVo) screen is accessed by a short push of both switches when you are in the second dive screen.
+Underwater, the Dive Options (DVo) screen is accessed by a long push of the right button and a short push of both switches when you are in the second dive screen.
 You get to the second dive screen from the main dive screen via a long push on the right switch.

-The screen allows the diver to get quick access to a number of useful controllable features.
+The screen allows the diver to get quick access to a number of useful, controllable features.